joaoalvarenga/voice-assistant/README.md

 ## 🤖 voice assistant
-An open-source Alexa-like  complete voice assistant system, from speech recognition to question answering
+An open-source Alexa-like  complete voice assistant system, from speech recognition to question answering.
+It's all built in 😉, **no external API is required**.

 ```bash
 git clone https://github.com/joaoalvarenga/voice-assistant.git